 Ladies, I would also consider buying a “she wee” if you’re road tripping through the desert – available in Poundland.
 And gents maybe an empty bottle might come in handy.

 As a Brit, I would say the most important things to take to the USA are teabags and possibly a travel kettle.
 Most rooms have a coffee making machine but we have stayed in one that didn’t, so check before you go, especially if you are staying in budget accommodation.
 Other nations don’t get our appreciation of tea, but we do find it quite unbelievable that rooms in other countries do not have kettles!
+There is nothing like a nice cuppa at the end of a day’s roadtripping.

 Alternatively, to use the coffee machine for tea, just pop the tea bag in the compartment where you’d normally put the coffee sachet/pod and it brews itself then comes out in the pot below.
 Do give it a couple of cycles with just water first.
 Have you ever tasted coffee infused tea?
 It’s not nice!

 I would also suggest packing all the things that you’ll need in the car such as charging cables, tissues, sunglasses, small first aid kit, etc., in a separate rucksack so it is to hand when you get to the car hire depot.
+This means you can get straight on with your road trip as soon as you arrive in the USA.

 And packing cubes are a godsend to make it easier to find specific clothes from your suitcase if you’re constantly on the move from hotel to hotel.